pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

     ║  -135.00 ║ GBP      ║
     ║ -1995.00 ║ USD      ║
     ╚══════════╩══════════╝
-As you can see, the `Total` and `Currency` columns result from the `AS` keyword, and the signage results from the `*`, meaning multiply, in the select statement.
+As you can see, the `Total` and `Currency` columns result from the `AS` keyword, and the sign comes from the `*`, meaning multiply, in the select statement.

 ## Getting net values